acysos/odoo-addons/account_cashdro/README.rst

 In a Cash journal you can select if it user cashdro.
 If it user cashdro you have to fill the IP, user and password of Cashdro.

+If you want to user in POS install this app: https://apps.odoo.com/apps/modules/11.0/pos_payment_cashdro/

 Known issues / Roadmap
 ======================